mnikic/mylinux-config-files/README.md

-These are some of my file needed to make a working i3 destop on debian minimal.
-Tested on Debian 12.1
+These are some of my file needed to make a working i3 destop on arch.
+Tested on Arch installed in August 2023.

-Not all of the i3 blocklets that are there are used actually.
-Couldn't yet get the wifi, and ssid to work, also rofi-calendar has some dependancy that i don't have, so it looks weird.
+Not all of the i3 blocklets that are there are used actually, and there is a c compiled file cpu_usage2 that is executable but doesn't have an extension so i didn't know how to exclude it.

-Anyway there is an install.sh script that installs all the needed packages.
+There is also a minor issue with the volume icon in the tray when the system is starting (not sure why yet).
-After that one should restart and run i3 for the first time, creating the ncessary config etc.
+So yeah, work in progress.

-Then one needs to copy contents of this i3 file to ./config such as:
+If on arch i believe that invoking:

-cp -r i3 ~/.config
+sudo sh install-arch.sh

-cp i3blocks.conf ~/.i3blocks.conf
+will do everything needed.

-Then restart i3 or just log out and in again.
+Then restart i3 (win+shift+r) or just log out and in again.
 And that should be it.